 Diametric's Mini Quadcopter by diametric is licensed under the GNU - GPL license.

-We're sure diametric would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure diametric would love to see what you've printed.
+Please document your print and share a Make with the community.